xvca/autobru/readme.md

 An ESP32-based automatic coffee brewing control system that interfaces with Bluetooth scales and Breville Dual Boiler espresso machines.

-## Overview

-autobru automatically monitors coffee shot weight using a Bluetooth-enabled BOOKOO scale and can stop the shot at a target weight by controlling the brew switch on a Breville Dual Boiler espresso machine.

 ## Features

 - Connects to BOOKOO Bluetooth scales